Information for Applicants

 Application to Predoctoral Program

-Intern candidates apply to the Program by completing an application through the Association of Post-doctoral and Internship Centers (APPIC), by way of the AAPI Online at http://appic.org.
+Intern candidates apply to the Program by completing an application through the Association of Post-doctoral and Internship Centers (APPIC), by way of AAPI Online.
 Three letters of recommendation should be submitted through the AAPI Online.
 No additional information is required.
 No application materials need to be, or should be, submitted by mail.
-Application Deadline: November 15, 2020.

-The Internship Training Program at The University of Kansas Medical Center, Department of Psychiatry and Behavioral Sciences, Division of Psychology, is accredited by The American Psychological Association.
-The address and telephone number of the Commission on Accreditation is listed below:
+The Internship Training Program at the University of Kansas Medical Center, Department of Psychiatry and Behavioral Sciences, Division of Psychology, is accredited by The American Psychological Association.
+The address and telephone number of the Commission on Accreditation is: